DPDK/dpdk/doc/guides/rel_notes/updating_apps.rst

 Note the following difference between releases 1.2 and 1.3:

-*   In release 1.3, the Intel® DPDK supports two different 1 GBe drivers: igb and em.
+*   In release 1.3, the Intel® DPDK supports two different 1 GbE drivers: igb and em.
     Both of them are located in the same library: lib_pmd_e1000.a.
     Therefore, the name of the library to link with for the igb PMD has changed from librte_pmd_igb.a to librte_pmd_e1000.a.